Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *Comparison year* - *Comparison year 2*
 Click the drop-down list to select two different years to be compared with each other.
-If no year for comparison exists, the option **no year for comparison** is displayed.
+If no year for comparison is desired, select the option **No year for comparison**.

 - *BWA number*
 Click the drop-down list to select the BWA report type to be created.
+All available BWA reports are displayed in the list.
 The following options are available by default:

   - **1: Profit and loss account**
   - **2: Cash basis accounting**